 User responses have been good for these earbuds.
 Of course, there are minor quibbles about the earbuds disconnecting from each other from time to time.

 Battery Life and Charging

 As per Samuel Gibbs of The Guardian, a 10-minute charge on the earbuds gives you around 90 minutes of playback.
-One reviewer on Amazon went on to say that single charge lasted a month for him with about 20 one-hour workouts thrown in the mix.
 Now, that's impressive.